forthy42/net2o/wiki/get-it.md

 Remove the architectures on the list above which you don't need; change `testing` to `stable` or `oldstable` if you are running on older versions of Debian.
-On Debian testing, the list of architecture is not necessary, on older versions, the “`all`” part is not searched if you don't have that list, then Gforth fails to install the “`gforth-common`” part.
+On Debian `testing` (and in the meantime `stable`), the list of architecture is not necessary.
+On older versions, the “`all`” part is not searched if you don't have that list, then Gforth fails to install the “`gforth-common`” part.

     wget -O - https://net2o.de/bernd@net2o.de-yubikey.pgp.asc | apt-key add -
     apt update